Monthly Archives: January 2024

 For the best part of a century, we have been programming human consciousness with retrievals and replays of the tribal unconscious.
 The complementary of this process would seem to be the natural program for the period ahead: programming the unconscious with the recently achieved forms of consciousness.
 This procedure would evoke a new form of consciousness.

 In his Playboy Interview McLuhan spoke in the same way of the need “to grope toward a consciousness of the unconscious”.
-This “new form of consciousness” would serve, as he said in the same interview, for a “survival strategy”.
+This “new form of consciousness” might serve, as he said in the same interview, for a “survival strategy”.

 1. Other contexts implicated in the document include McLuhan’s relations with Kenner and Fr Gerald Phelan and McLuhan’s Thomism.
 Of course all these different aspects are closely related with one another.